Skip to main content

 Template: Joomill Maestro

-Joomill Maestro is my own developed template and is based on Bootrap3 with FontAwesome5 PRO's icons.
+Joomill Maestro is my own developed template and is based on Bootrap3 with FontAwesome5 PRO icons.
 The template has the module positions as I was used to with Yootheme and without all the unnecessary sliders, etc to ensure a fast website.
-This Maestro template will become the basis of my future projects.
-You can read more about the changes in 2017 in the article: The Big Cleanup.
+You can read more about the 2017 changes in the article: The big clean-up.

 About Jeroen